We are committed to safeguarding the privacy of our website visitors, our customers, suppliers, partners and of any personal data shared with us.

 International transfers of your personal data

-Inform Billing’s offices are solely in the UK and all Inform Billing’s primary storage facilities are within the EU.
-Where we use third party systems for processing and storage outside of the EU, transfers and storage will be protected by appropriate safeguards, such as the EU-US Privacy Shield.
+Inform Billing’s offices are solely in the UK and all Inform Billing’s primary storage facilities are within the UK and EU.
+Where we use third party systems for processing and storage outside of the UK or EU, transfers and storage will be protected by appropriate safeguards.

 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.